samisrael/19AI307_JAVA/Module-01/DAY-5/README.md

 ## PROGRAM:
  ```
-Program to implement a Static Variable using Java
+Program to implement a Instance Method and Variable using Java
 Developed by    : Sam Israel D
 RegisterNumber  : 212222230128
 ```